A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 I

 Individual income tax.
 A tax on the income of an individual or household.
-In the US, a minimum level of income is exempt from tax, and rates are progressive.
-Many spending-like programs (“tax expenditures”) are administered through the income tax.
+In the US, a minimum level of income is exempt from tax and rates are progressive.
+Many spending-like programs (“tax expenditures”) take the form of deductions, credits, deferrals, and special rates in the income tax.

-Individual Retirement Account (IRA).
-Retirement accounts funded by individuals through their own contributions or by rolling over benefits earned under an employee-sponsored plan.
+Individual Retirement Accounts (IRAs).
+Retirement accounts funded by individuals through their own contributions or by rolling over benefits earned under an employer-sponsored plan.
 An IRA is a kind of defined contribution retirement account.
 In traditional IRAs, contributions and earnings are tax-free, but withdrawals are taxable.
-In Roth IRAs, contributions are not deductible, but withdrawals are exempt from income tax.
+In Roth IRAs, contributions are not deductible, but earnings and withdrawals are exempt from income tax.

 Inheritance Tax.
-A tax imposed on the bequests a taxpayer receives from a person who dies.
-Currently the United States has no federal inheritance tax, but several states do.
-Inheritance tax rates can differ, depending on the relationship of an heir to the decedent, with the lowest rates applying to closer relatives such as spouses and children.
+A tax imposed on what a taxpayer receives from a person who dies, unlike the Estate tax (which is levied on the estate of the deceased before their assets are given away) Currently, the US has no federal inheritance tax, but several states do.
+Inheritance tax rates can differ, depending on the relationship of an heir to the decedent, with the lowest rates applying to closer relatives, such as spouses and children.
 (See also Estate Tax and Gift Tax.)

 Itemized deductions.
 Particular kinds of expenses that taxpayers may use to reduce their taxable income.
 The most common itemized deductions are for state and local taxes, mortgage interest payments, charitable contributions, and large medical expenses.
 Individuals may opt to deduct these expenses or claim a Standard deduction.